logo

 • Wisconsin

-These voluntary certification programs are typically administered through the state bar association or local paralegal associations.
-Though they are voluntary, in states where they are available these certifications tend to be the norm for paralegals – meaning candidates should strongly consider their options for meeting the certification qualifications before embarking on a paralegal career.
-In addition, some state bar associations have recommended that employers only hire paralegals who are qualified by education and/or experience.
+These voluntary certification programs are typically administered through the state bar or local paralegal associations.
+Though voluntary, state certifications are often the standard for paralegals in states where they are available.
+Prospective paralegals should consider their certification options carefully before starting their careers.
+Additionally, some state bar associations recommend that employers hire paralegals who meet specific qualifications through education and/or experience.

 Other Helpful Skills and Experience

-• Joining a local, state, and/or national paralegal association: Paralegal associations provide networking opportunities and frequently offer members-only benefits such as jobs boards and continuing education.
+• Membership in paralegal associations: Joining local, state, and/or national paralegal associations can provide networking opportunities and access to members-only benefits like job boards and continuing education.

 Steps to Become a Paralegal by State

-As mentioned above, while most states do not require paralegals to be licensed, some states have voluntary certification options and others offer related licenses.
+While most states do not require paralegals to be licensed, some states offer voluntary credentials or related licenses.
 To find out how to become a paralegal in your area, click on your state below.

 Advice for Getting Hired as a Paralegal